metromoxie/subresource-integrity/specification.dev.markdown

 render or execute resources that fail an integrity check, <em>and</em> MUST [report a violation][].

-If the document's integrity policy is `report`, the user agent MAY refuse to render or execute resources that fail an integrity check, <em>and</em> MUST [report a violation][].
+If the document's integrity policy is `report`, the user agent MAY render or execute resources that fail an integrity check, <em>but</em> MUST [report a violation][].

 If the document's integrity policy is `fallback`, the user agent MUST refuse